Information Matters: ambitious climate reporting

-As part of the United Nations climate negotiations, the international community has set itself the goal of limiting global warming to less than two degrees Celsius.
-Massive reductions in global greenhouse gas emissions are necessary to meet this target.
-In order to assess the progress countries are making towards achieving this objective at the global level, the participants at the international climate conference in 2011 in Durban, South Africa, agreed to submit biennial reports to the Secretariat of the United Nations Framework Convention on Climate Change (UNFCCC).
-The reports document the current status and any changes in greenhouse gas emissions and also outline the country’s climate change mitigation activities.
+As part of the United Nations climate negotiations, the international community set itself the goal of limiting global warming to less than two degrees Celsius.
+Massive reductions in global greenhouse gas emissions will be needed to meet this target.
+In order to assess their progress towards reducing greenhouse gases, all the countries must submit biennial reports to the UNFCCC Secretariat, detailing the current levels and trends in greenhouse gas emissions and their national climate activities.
 However, many developing countries lack the human, financial and institutional resources and capacity needed to prepare these reports.

 The Biennial Reports produced by partner countries are of a high standard of transparency and quality, thus meeting the latest requirements of the UN Framework Convention on Climate Change.
 The partner countries are familiar with the relevant guidelines and instruments and are able to use them without external input.
 This means that they are also equipped to meet the future reporting obligations within the Paris Agreement’s enhanced transparency framework.